 Students are expected to abide by the University’s Statement of Student Rights and Code of Student Conduct (Code).
 Alleged violations of the Code are adjudicated in accordance with the established procedures of the judicial system.
-Visit http://www.semo.edu/stuconduct/.
+Visit https://www.semo.edu/stuconduct/.

 Under federal law, certain sex offenders who are already required to register in a state must provide notice of each institution of higher education in that state, at which that person is employed, carries on a vocation, or is a student.
-Therefore, if any individual is required to register as a sex offender in a state and indicates that he or she is employed, carries on a vocation, or is a student at Southeast Missouri State University, that information will promptly be made available to the Department of Public Safety at Southeast Missouri State University. http://semo.edu/police/safety/registered_sex_offenders.html.
+Therefore, if any individual is required to register as a sex offender in a state and indicates that he or she is employed, carries on a vocation, or is a student at Southeast Missouri State University, that information will promptly be made available to the Department of Public Safety at Southeast Missouri State University. https://semo.edu/police/safety/registered_sex_offenders.html.

 Qualified recipients may receive a copy of the outcome by providing a written request to the Office of Student Conduct.
 Visit the Office of Student Conduct or call 573.651.2264.